enegalan/logget-doc/docs/getting-started/installation.md

 # Installation

-Logget is a cross-platform command-line tool that works on Windows, Linux, and macOS.
-This guide covers different installation methods.
+Logget is a cross-platform command-line tool available for Windows, Linux, and macOS.
+Choose the installation method that best fits your needs.

 ## Prerequisites